edlpumps/hi-er/README.md

 ## Deploying a GitHub branch to Heroku
 First, push the branch to GitHub and create a Pull Request.

-Login to Heroku on a browser:
+Login to Heroku using the `higladetech@gmail.com` account on a browser:
 ```
 https://heroku.com
-Select the "intelliquip-hi" project
+Select the "intelliquip-hi/hi-er-beta" project (make sure that it is NOT in Maintenance mode in the Settings)
 Select Deploy
 Select Deply a GitHub branch and enter the branch name
 ```